janneoksanen-zz/midi8/README.md

 3d model of the pedal enclosure for printing: https://www.thingiverse.com/thing:1132912

-Original software for the Eventide H9 pedal. https://github.com/jackha/midi-footcontroller-arduino
+Original software for the Eventide H9 pedal: https://github.com/jackha/midi-footcontroller-arduino

 Check out the extensive video tutorial series by Notes and Volts on Youtube: